SOM-Research/MFMLOps/README.md

 └── examples
       ├── TDSP process
       |     ├── TDSP.dsl4ai                     // Concrete syntax of the TDSP method based on the DSL4AI meta-model
-      |     └── representations.aird            // XMI plug-in file with the visualization of the TDSP method activities and other elements
+      |     └── representations.aird            // XMI file with the visualization of the TDSP method activities and other elements
       ├── generatedTDSPBPMNProcessModel.bpmn    // The generated BPMN 2.0 file from the TDSP modeled process
       └── generatedTDSPHTMLDocumentation.html   // The generated HTML documentation navigable file from the TDSP modeled process
 ```